A small abandoned building with signage for the "Jumas Peoples Trading Company" stands in the foreground of a cityscape of Winston-Salem at dusk

 Build will for economic mobility through systems change.

 What we know: Economic mobility is a central part of what is known as the “American Dream.”
-Still, children who grow up in low-income families in Forsyth County have less upward economic mobility than virtually any other county in the country.
+Still, children who grow up in families with low incomes in Forsyth County have less upward economic mobility than virtually any other county in the country.

-What we do: We work with the community to identify and support high-impact policies and programs that connect excluded groups to greater economic opportunities, as workers, consumers, and business owners.
-We’re focusing on residents that are working, but still have difficulty earning enough to support themselves and their families.
+What we do: We’re working with the community to identify and support high-impact policies and programs that connect excluded groups to greater economic opportunities.
+We’re focusing on residents who are working, but still having difficulty earning enough to support themselves and their families.

 A mother with two small braids holds an infant, both who are people of color, while they play with a yellow plush toy